 Visiting Tokyo (Part 10)

-Another attraction of Tokyo is Asakusa, known for its famous Sensoji Temple .
+Another attraction of Tokyo is Asakusa, known for its famous Sensoji Temple.
 During one of the warmest days of our visit, we managed to pay a brief visit.
+The main entrance is always full of visitors.
+It was a weekday and we were overwhelmed by how many visitors they have.

 This is probably the signature symbol of the visitor attraction.
 Though it seems to be very commercialized as the bottom of the huge lantern has an advertisement of an electric company (the 4 gold Chinese characters).